-Remove seal from the fastening bolt.
+5. Remove seal from the fastening bolt.
 Press the locking tabs on the outside of the bulb holder outward and remove the bulb holder.

-6. Remove and renew the bulb.

-Reverse light/brake light (3)
+- Remove and renew the bulb.
+Reverse light (1) Turn signal light (2) Reverse light/brake light (3) Reverse light (4) Fog light, may be only on one side - (5) - 7.
 Engage bulb holder in bulb housing, ensuring that it properly engages.

-- Ensure that the seals are applied to the bulb holder and fixing screws. - Insert the bulb housing in the body, engaging the lug and the ball pin in the recesses.
+- 8. Ensure that the seals are applied to the bulb holder and fixing screws. - 9.
+Insert the bulb housing in the body, engaging the lug and the ball pin in the recesses.
 Tighten the fastening nuts using a wheel bolt wrench.
 Attach the plug connector.
 Close and engage the flap.

-To replace bulbs, fold up cover in load compartment after twisting the catch.
+1. To replace bulbs, fold up cover in load compartment after twisting the catch.

-Release the bolts behind the cover using a conventional bolt wrench, and remove.
+2. Release the bolts behind the cover using a conventional bolt wrench, and remove.